amueller69/Law-School-Notes/Fall-2018/Contracts/13-Expectation_Damages.md

   * Generally justified  because the prevent windfalls to the non-breaching party and take away from the stability of risk allocation in contract
   * However, many times this may lead to drastically undercompensating parties and could be justified as foreseeable – consequential damages

-### Rules
+### Rules - Nonrecoverable Damages

-* R2d
-  * § 353 - No emotional distress damages unless:
+* **R2d § 353** - No emotional distress damages unless:
   * Breach also caused bodily harm
   * Emotional harm is a particularly likely result of breach due to nature of the contract or breach (medical contexts or where emotional concerns are essence of the contract)
-  * § 355 - May not recover punitive damages unless an accompanying tort allows for it (e.g. (personal injury, fraud in the inducement, or breach of fiduciary duty)
+* **R2d § 355** - May not recover punitive damages unless an accompanying tort allows for it (e.g. (personal injury, fraud in the inducement, or breach of fiduciary duty)
   * Rationale: Would put P in better position than before (windfall) and culpability is not a consideration in contract law

 ### *Erlich v.
 Menezes*